Whispering Water: Materializing Human-AI Dialogue as Interactive Ripples: System Design

-We distill the cultural phenomenon of confession to water into a four-phase process: confession, contemplation, response, and release.
-This sequence moves from vocal input to material activation and finally to dissipation, shifting the participant's role from speaker to observer as water becomes the primary site of meaning (Figure~\ref{fig:ripple_comparison}).
+Whispering Water distills the cultural phenomenon of confession to water into a four-phase ritual: confession, contemplation, response, and release.
+This sequence shifts the participant's role from speaker to witness as water becomes the primary site of meaning.

-\textbf{Confession.} Participants lean forward to speak close to the water surface in a posture of intimacy.
-The system records the voice while the water remains still.
+\textbf{Confession.} Participants lean forward to speak close to the water surface, adopting a posture of intimacy associated with prayer and confession.
+The system records the voice for up to 15 seconds while the water remains still.

-\textbf{Contemplation.} After recording ends, overhead light slowly rises as a standing wave forms on the surface.
-The wave's frequency reflects extracted sentiment, priming the medium before linguistic response begins.
+\textbf{Contemplation.} Overhead lighting slowly rises as a standing wave forms on the surface at a frequency reflecting the extracted emotional sentiment, priming the water before any linguistic response begins.

-\textbf{Response.} The system engages six AI agents across four rounds.
-First, each agent independently reflects on the utterance.
-Second, agents select one among them to comment on the emerging discourse.
-Third, the selected agent responds.
-During these rounds, each agent's voice is decomposed into waves, played through subwoofers, and reconstructed in water sequentially, with waves interfering with residual patterns from previous speakers.
-In the final round, a summarizer agent synthesizes all prior content into a concluding statement, decomposed into six simultaneous waves filling the tank with collective conclusion.
+\textbf{Response.} Six AI agents engage across four rounds of dialogue: independent reflection, peer selection, targeted response, and collective synthesis.
+Each agent's voice is decomposed into wave components and reconstructed in water sequentially; waves interfere with residual patterns from prior speakers, accumulating a material record of the exchange.
+In the final round, a summarizer agent's concluding statement is decomposed into six simultaneous waves that fill the entire tank.

-\textbf{Release.} Vibration diminishes and wave motion slows until the surface returns to stillness.
-All user input and agent responses are encrypted for privacy as the confession dissolves with the water.
+\textbf{Release.} Vibration diminishes until the surface returns to stillness.
+All input and responses are encrypted for privacy, and the confession dissolves with the water.

+The installation is an elongated metal frame (72 × 12 × 32 inches) enclosed with Mylar film and mirrored Plexiglass.
+The tunnel geometry creates an intimate space for disclosure; mirrored surfaces fold the viewer into the water while the Mylar membrane couples vibration directly into the vessel.
+UV-reactive dye and UV LEDs make surface patterns visible, rendering the inaudible seen.
+Six subwoofers mechanically coupled to the frame propagate low-frequency vibrations into the water across three frequency bands; their placement follows standing wave physics, which concentrates cymatic activity at the basin's midpoint, directly informing the spatial logic of the algorithm described in Section~\ref{sec:tech}.